wwt/SwiftCurrent/STYLEGUIDE.md

     case neptune
   }

-  /// These values come from the server, so we set them here explicitly to match those values. enum ErrorCode: Int {
+  // These values come from a server, so we set them here explicitly to match those values. enum ErrorCode: Int {
     case notEnoughMemory = 0
     case invalidResource = 1
     case timeOut = 2
+  }

+  // These values also come from a server, but they are of string type so we can continue to use the automatic values. enum UserType: String {
+    case owner
+    case manager
+    case member
   }
   ```